DO YOU NEED A SPINAL TAP FOR LYME DISEASE

 “Do I really need a spinal tap for Lyme disease?”

-This discussion focuses specifically on spinal taps in the context of Lyme disease, where their diagnostic role differs from other neurologic conditions.
+This discussion focuses specifically on spinal taps in the context of Lyme disease, where their diagnostic role differs significantly from bacterial meningitis or other acute neurologic infections.

 Spinal Taps: A Troubling Trend